2022 Major League Football season

-The 2022 Major League Football season was the planned inaugural season of the Major League Football (MLFB), a public traded professional football league.
-The MLFB held its training camps in Ladd–Peebles Stadium in Mobile, Alabama.
+The 2022 Major League Football season was the planned inaugural season of Major League Football (MLFB), a publicly traded professional football league.
+MLFB held its training camps in Ladd–Peebles Stadium in Mobile, Alabama.

-This season was considered a "demonstration season" of the self proclaimed "developmental showcase league", and it consisted only four teams: Alabama Airborne, Arkansas Attack, Ohio Force and Virginia Armada, which were known as the "Core Four".
-It was cancelled during the training camps, as players were evicted from the hotels where they were being housed over unpaid bills, while the MLFB acknowledged that a "funding delay" had forced the suspension of the season.
+This season was considered a "demonstration season" of the self proclaimed "developmental showcase league,” and it consisted of only four teams: Alabama Airborne, Arkansas Attack, Ohio Force and Virginia Armada, which were known as the "Core Four.”
+It was cancelled during training camp, as players were evicted from the hotels where they were being housed over unpaid bills, while MLFB acknowledged that a "funding delay" had forced the suspension of the season.

 Teams

-On March 18, 2022, MLFB launched a new website and revealed that there will be only four teams for the first season.
+On March 18, 2022, MLFB launched a new website and revealed that there would be only four teams for the first season.
 At first the plan was to put a team in Texas (Texas Independence) but after the league could not secure a stadium deal on time, they changed their plans and relocated the team to Mobile, Alabama (Alabama Airborne) six weeks before the start of the training camp.

 Coaches and players

 Coaches

 On March 15, 2022, the league announced its first head coach in Jerry Glanville.
-On March 22 the league reveled their second coach in Terry Shea.
-On March 30 former Ohio Dominican head coach, Bill Conley, was announced as the league third HC.
-After some delays and many candidates, MLFB hired their fourth coach for 2022 Earnest Wilson, which was most recently the head coach at Defiance College.
+On March 22, 2022, the league revealed its second coach in Terry Shea.
+On March 30, 2022, former Ohio Dominican head coach Bill Conley, was announced as the league's third head coach.
+After some delays and many candidates, MLFB hired their fourth coach for 2022 Earnest Wilson, who was most recently the head coach at Defiance College.

 Some of the more recognizable assistants were Jeff Reinebold (QB/WR) Robert Lyles (DL/LB) and Kim McCloud (DB) at Alabama, Art Valero (OL) and Eric Hicks (DL) at Virginia, Morris Watts (QB/WR) at Ohio and Derrius Bell (DC) at Arkansas.
 Reinebold would leave before the league collapsed to become director of player development at the University of Hawaii.

 Coaching interns were supposed to be paid $5,000 plus housing and food.

 Players

 Contrary to other start-up leagues, the MLFB elect not to conduct a player draft, and the coaches were responsible for selecting players on their roster.
 Offseason roster number reported to be around 70 players per team, while each team would be using 53 men rosters for the season.
 Connor Kaegi (Ohio) was the first player to sign for the 2022 season, while Ohio State Placekicker Dominic DiMaccio signed with the league although he still had college eligibility.

 For the 2022 season, the players would've been paid $2,000 per game, with a $500 bonus for wins.
-In realty, players were paid only $50-a-week stipend during training camp, before the league was shut down, while it was revealed that the league had not paid for the hotels in the city of Mobile and on certain days didn't even provide food to the players.
+In reality, players were paid only $50-a-week stipend during training camp, before the league was shut down, while it was revealed that the league had not paid for the hotels in the city of Mobile and on certain days didn't even provide food to the players.